kowshik448/Table-with-pagination/README.md

 5. custom styling by css
 6. used cypress fro testing

+note : if any case any error occurs with react-scripts try changing it to "react-scripts start" in scripts of package.json file

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts